 - Paint separation with stone dust rather than water conserves water.

-- The ergonomically design workplaces in the paint shop are also exemplary.
+The ergonomically designed workplaces in the paint shop are also exemplary.

-Modular assembly on the rise: In the assembly shop, roughly 8,000 people working in three shifts assemble more than 2,500 Audi models each day, with no two cars alike – each Audi is individual.
-The vision is to have the world’s most efficient and sustainable premium assembly shop.
+Innovative production technologies: In the assembly shop, roughly 8,000 people working in three shifts assemble more than 2,400 Audi models each day, with no two cars alike – each Audi is individual.
+The vision is to have the world’s most efficient and most sustainable premium assembly.

-- A good example in the assembly shop is the electronic quality inspection (eQP), which serves to ensure that the high quality requirements are fulfilled.
+One example in assembly is the “electronic quality tests,” which serves to ensure that the high quality requirements are fulfilled.

-- Assembly processes are continually being further developed with the prime objective of minimizing complexity.
-The start of production of the new Audi Q2 will also involve some innovations.
-The A3/Q2 assembly line is equipped with a brand new module hopper.
+Assembly processes are continually being further developed with the prime objective of minimizing complexity.
+The start of production of the Audi Q2 also involved some innovations.
+The A3/Q2 assembly line is equipped with a new module hopper.
 Its increased storage capacity is a reflection of the increasing number of different models and variants.

-- Audi seeks to master these challenges more flexibly and efficiently with a new concept, modular assembly.
-Driverless transport systems such as the “Paula” AGV (Automated Guided Vehicle) are a core technology of the Smart Factory and revolutionize conventional production processes.
+Automated guided vehicles such as the “Paula” AGV are a core technology of the smart digital factory and revolutionize conventional production processes.

 Punctual, flexible and efficient – logistics and the Logistics Center

-Logistics has become much more important in the automobile industry.
+Logistics has become much more important in the automotive industry.
 The growing variety of models is increasing process complexity along the entire value chain.
 Logistics at Audi ensures that vehicle production and market supply are punctual and flexible, with minimal throughput times and the smallest possible inventories.
-Because the variety of models in the plants requires mastering complexity, Smart Factory principles are already anchored in the logistics.
+Because the variety of models in the plants requires mastering complexity, the principles of the fully connected digital factory are already anchored in the logistics.

 Like at the airport: Audi Logistics at the Ingolstadt site introduced Truck Quick Check In.
 This system directs the trucks delivering vendor parts and admits them to the plant according to priority.
 The truck control point functions like an airport control tower.
 The self-controlled delivery process is based on innovative geofencing technology.

 History and facts: The Logistics Center, which opened in 1995, has two investors and owners: IFG Ingolstadt, a company fully owned by the city of Ingolstadt, and LGI GmbH, a joint subsidiary of IFG Ingolstadt and AUDI AG.
-The 122-hectare (301.5 acre) site is home to 17 halls with 486,000 square meters (5,231,260.6 sq ft).
+The 122-hectare site is home to 17 halls with 506,000 square meters (5,446,539 sq ft).
 The Logistics Center strengthens Ingolstadt as a business location, creates new jobs and reduces environmental pollution by reducing truck traffic.

 Economics and ecology in harmony – environmental protection at Audi

 Audi is committed to the sustainable use of raw materials and resources for the conservation of the environment.
-The company communicates openly about environmental protection and involves all employees in such activities to implement its environmental policy goals over the long term.
+Audi openly communicates about its environmental protection work and involves all employees in such activities.
+The company can thus sustainably implement its environmental policy goals.
 As a party to the fifth Bavarian Environmental Pact, AUDI AG is making an important contribution to environmental protection.

-On the road to sustainable mobility: Here it is essential that the environmental balance of an automobile’s entire lifecycle is optimized before the first kilometer is driven.
-AUDI AG has set itself the target of reducing its specific CO2 emissions by 25 percent relative to 2010 by the year 2018.
+On the road to sustainable mobility: Here it is essential that an automobile’s entire lifecycle assessment is optimized before the first kilometer is driven.
+AUDI AG aims to reduce its specific CO2 emissions by 25 percent relative to 2010 by the end of 2018.

-- There are plans to reduce carbon dioxide emissions associated with the supply of energy at the German sites by 40 percent per reference unit by 2020.
+There are plans to reduce CO2 emissions associated with the supply of energy at the German sites by 40 percent per reference unit by 2020.
 Audi is also pursuing its vision of manufacturing all vehicles made in Ingolstadt completely CO2-neutral and with zero wastewater.

-- Environmental protection also entails conserving resources.
-Once again with 2010 as the baseline, the Group is striving for a 25-percent improvement in the key environmental metrics for energy, fresh water, waste and volatile organic compounds (VOC) by 2018.
+Environmental protection also entails conserving resources.
+Using 2010 as the baseline, the Group is striving for a 25 percent improvement per reference unit in the key environmental metrics for energy, fresh water, waste and volatile organic compounds (VOC) by the end of 2018.

 Automobile plant goes green – examples at the Ingolstadt site:

-Recycle: Audi inaugurated one of the world’s most environmentally friendly paint shops at the site in 2016.
-Dry separation of the paint particles, air recirculation and exhaust air treatment result in significant reductions in thermal energy and water consumption as well as CO2 emissions compared with conventional systems.
+Recycle: Audi inaugurated its eco-friendly paint shop at the Ingolstadt plant in 2016.
+Dry separation of the paint particles, air recirculation and exhaust air treatment significantly reduce thermal energy and water consumption as well as CO2 emissions compared with conventional systems.
 Emissions of volatile organic compounds (VOC) are reduced by over 90 percent.

-- Water recycling: To save water, Audi is building a membrane bio-reactor in Ingolstadt.
-Three treatment stages turn wastewater into hygienically safe process water.
-The result is a one-third reduction in the amount of fresh water required in Production.
+Water recycling: To save water, Audi has set up a membrane bioreactor in Ingolstadt.
+Three treatment stages turn wastewater back into hygienically safe process water.
+In future, up to one third of all fresh water required in Production can be saved.

-- Green electricity: Audi has been building cars exclusively with green electricity in Ingolstadt since early 2012.
-Audi Neuburg and Audi Manufacturing Münchsmünster also buy electricity generated from 100-percent renewable resources.
+Green electricity: Audi started producing automobiles in Ingolstadt using just green electricity in early 2012.
+Audi Neuburg and Audi manufacturing in Münchsmünster are also supplied with electricity generated from entirely renewable resources.

-- Use waste heat: Since 2004, the Ingolstadt site has been supplied via district heating with waste heat generated at the municipal waste incineration plant and since 2012 from an adjacent refinery.
-All in all, at least 120,000 MWh of energy from waste heat is utilized every year.
+Use waste heat: Since 2004, the Ingolstadt site has been supplied via district heating with waste heat generated at the municipal waste incineration plant and since 2012 from an adjacent refinery.
+In 2017, around 70,000 MWh of energy was used from waste heat.

-- Sustainable building: Audi has received the Gold Certificate of the German Association for Sustainable Building for the sustainable construction of the customer building.
+Sustainable building: Audi received the Platinum Certificate of the German Association for Sustainable Building for the sustainable construction of the customer building.

-- Biodiversity: During the development of the Münschsmünster site, Audi developed a comprehensive biodiversity concept.
-Selected measures have turned peripheral areas and unused parts of the site into near-natural habitats for numerous species of animals and plants.
+Biodiversity: For its Münchsmünster site, Audi developed a comprehensive biodiversity concept.
+Peripheral areas and unused parts have been turned into near-natural habitats for numerous species of animals and plants.